Update December 30, 2021 (What Policies Have Changed For the Reopening of Olympiad registration on January 3, 2022)

 5. The field trip plans have been reworked for the move to Princeton and New York.
 Please view the Events tab on the menu bar, and then select the Field Trips you are interested in to learn more about them.

 General Summary of New Olympiad Developments for 2022

 After a four year hiatus, International Academic Competitions is delighted to announce the return of the International History Olympiad for the summer of 2022!
-Our fourth Olympiad has already been in the planning stages for over a year, and we’ll continue to be getting ready in all sorts of ways until we are ready to welcome the world to Quebec City, Canada on July 25, 2022 where the Olympiad will be held at Université Laval.
+Our fourth Olympiad has already been in the planning stages for over a year, and we’ll continue to be getting ready in all sorts of ways until we are ready to welcome the world to Princeton, NJ and New York City from July 25-August 1, 2022.
 There is lots of information on this website to explore for further details (and much that will be added in the coming months), but we’d like to take a chance to highlight some of the new features, programs, and policies that we look forward to implementing for a great Olympiad for all.
 As always, we welcome your questions, thoughts, and suggestions – please contact us at firstname.lastname@example.org at any point to let us know.
 The list below is not meant to be comprehensive, nor is it meant to highlight experiences that are very clearly new because they depend on the venue for the Olympiad, but rather to help students and their families know what the major changes from past Olympiads are, and our thinking behind those decisions.

 1. Overall Philosophy